rstyczynski/Crystal_IAM/README.md

 Resource templates are gathered together in a directory, which is a policy set name.
 Second level directory is a resource name, what you see from above examples.

 ## template parameters
 Parameters is the templates are always provided as uppercase with $ sign at the beginning.
+Crystal@IAM supports following parameters:

 | parameter | description |
 | ----- | ----------- |